-4.3.
+5.3.
 Difficult Environments

 CUBIC is designed to remedy the poor performance of TCP in fast longdistance networks.
-It is not designed for wireless networks.

-4.4.
+5.4.
 Investigating a Range of Environments

 CUBIC has been extensively studied by using both NS-2 simulation and test-bed experiments covering a wide range of network environments.
 More information can be found in [HKLRX06].